lancl/jira-draggable-ui-for-hemlane/README.md

    Note that for entering a new task, B suggested using `Window.prompt()`, whereas I used `<input>`.
 3. Feature: shift task from 1 person to another

+In addition, I added some bonus feature(s).

+4. Drag and drop: to re-arrange the lanes/persons, in an intuitive way
+   Why: this UI feature is quite common: not only for task management, but also for notes (e.g. [Google Keep](https://keep.google.com/)).

 ### Screenshot of UI

 ![Screenshot](./screenshot-ui-specs.png)